Kafka Connect Filter (Kafka) SMT Usage Reference for Confluent Cloud

 "predicates.IsFoo.pattern": "foo"

 Using this configuration, ExtractField is then applied only when the topic name of the record is not bar.
-The reason you can’t use TopicNameMatches directly is because it would apply the transformation to matching topic names, not topic names which do not match.
-The transformation’s implicit negate configuration properties inverts the set of records which a predicate matches.
-This configuration addition is shown below:
+The reason you can’t use TopicNameMatches directly is because it would apply the transformation to matching topic names, not topic names that do not match.
+The transformation’s implicit negate configuration properties invert the set of records that a predicate matches.
+This configuration addition is shown in the following example:

 "transforms": "Filter", "Extract",